GridProtectionAlliance/gsf/Source/Libraries/TimeSeriesPlatformLibrary/README.txt

 Using the CMake GUI, you can modify configuration options, such as building as a shared library or changing the installation directory.

+To make a debug build, use the following:

+    cmake -DCMAKE_BUILD_TYPE=Debug

 3. Build
 --------